 In short, you’re really not missing out anything by going with the best MCT oil, which will be any brand that has been refined to be 100% pure.
 Now Foods, Quest, and Bulletproof XCT are all examples with good reviews.

 You could easily argue those will be healthier for daily use, because you are cutting out a lot of bad fats which you really don’t need in your diet.

 Especially if you are obese or overweight.
 What’s the point of eating those bad or unneeded fats if you’re already struggling with weight loss?

-Aside from cutting out the unnecessary and bad stuff, what advantages does it offer… if any?
+Aside from cutting out the unnecessary and bad stuff, what advantages for health does it offer… if any?

 It turns out there is a fair amount of research which suggests that not only is medium-chain triglyceride oil good for you, but it may be healthier than the culinary varieties.

 Basic reasoning tells us that would make sense.
 After all, if you’re amping up the good and tossing out the bad, then logically it should lead to greater benefits.

 But what seems logical is hardly something you should bank on for healthcare decisions, so let’s take a look at what the research has found.